 Avoid rubbing or applying pressure on your skin.

 Do not touch or pick at regions that are prone to acne.

 Does drinking water help acne?

-prevents acne and pimples.
+Yes, drinking lots of water helps prevent acne and pimples.
 Certain pollutants can clog the tiny pores on your epidermis, which can lead to problems like acne and pimples.
 By increasing your water intake, you can prevent severe acne and pimples.
-Your pores will be less likely to clog the more moisturised your skin is.
+Your pores will be less likely to clog the more moisturized your skin is.